André-Marie Mbida: Head of autonomous State of Cameroon

-The coup d'etat of Jean Ramadier
+The coup d'état of Jean Ramadier

 On 25 January, Jean Ramadier was in Paris, where he met with the Deputy Prime Minister, Minister of the Interior Ahmadou Ahidjo.
 Jean Ramadier became High Commissioner of the French Republic in Cameroon, he replaced Pierre Messmer.
 He arrived in Cameroon on 3 February 1958 without his family and only a small suitcase as a personal baggage.
 On 4 February, he informed Mbida that he had a solution to solve the problem of Cameroon : breaking the interest of the Union of the Peoples of Cameroon by applying its program without it.
 Mbida went indignant that French High Commissioner may have had such a thought.
 Ramadier decided acting and interfering in the internal politics of the autonomous State of Cameroon.

 On 10 February 1958, Jean Ramadier delivered a speech at the Legislative Assembly of Cameroon.
 In his speech, he stated that France is prepared to grant independence to Cameroon in the near future.
 The next day, on 11 February 1958, Mbida, who has previously refused the idea of somewhat of independence (i.e. a pupped independence), raised his voice during the Council of Ministers.
 Mbida informed Ramadier that the French High Commissioner has no right to interfere in the internal affairs of the autonomous State of Cameroon and to talk about the independence of Cameroon.
 Ramadier retorted by saying that the independence does not fall within the competencies of government of Cameroon but of the High Commissioner of the French Republic in Cameroon.
 This was the beginning of hostility to the top of the State.